Jimbobster/Web-API-Javascript-Quiz/README.md

 ## Description
 I built a timed coding quiz with multiple-choice questions.
 This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code that I wrote.
 It has a clean, polished, and responsive user interface.

-<li>When you click the start button, then a timer starts and you are presented with a question.
+<li>When you click the start button, then a 60 second timer starts and you are presented with a question.

 <li>When you answer a question, then you are presented with another question.